skycoin/viscript/README.md

 [7/14/2016 11:39:21 AM] Brandon: i need grid of characters, like a Ssh terminal array [7/14/2016 11:39:40 AM] Brandon: and all events serialized, through a channel, to be handled by another application (the same application)
-[7/14/2016 11:39:47 AM] Brandon: its cross platform terminal in opengl "
+[7/14/2016 11:39:47 AM] Brandon: its cross platform terminal in opengl

+[7/18/2016 4:32:28 AM] Brandon: create file called input.go and input will go there and each key or button press will be sent over
+[7/18/2016 4:32:50 AM] Brandon: then the program will send back length prefixed commands, like "set character" or ask for size of display etc
+[7/18/2016 4:33:21 AM] Brandon: and we will have a program, that only takes length prefixed messages (key inputs) and sends back length prefixed messages (setting display, set characters etc)
+[7/18/2016 4:34:38 AM] Brandon: and then we will start on a simple programming language; like C, but will use abstract syntax tree. will just have structs, functions, int32, byte array; very basic

+the programming language will take in length prefixed messages, respond to them and then emit length prefixed messages

+Then we will add "modules" which are collections of structs and functions and you can import a module into another module [7/18/2016 4:44:06 AM] Brandon: a module is a struct, with a list of struct signatures (the structs in that module) and a list of function signatures (the functions in that module)
+[7/18/2016 4:44:49 AM] Brandon: a function is a struct; a struct for signature (type input list, type output list) and an array of expressions

+"